persteenolsen/django-starter-one/README.md

 Now you can use the images and CSS in your Templates

-## Running Locally and take a look at the Admin Backend
+## Running Locally and take a look at the Website

 ```bash
 python manage.py runserver
 ```

-The Django application is now available at `http://127.0.0.1:8000/admin`
+The Django application is now available at `http://127.0.0.1:8000`

 ## Deployment to Vercel